 The Cleveland Clinic explains that alcohol is linked to experiencing vivid dreams or nightmares.
-According to BBC Science Focus, this happens because alcohol causes shallow sleep and more frequent wakeups — meaning you’re more likely to remember your dreams.
+According to BBC Science Focus, this happens because alcohol causes shallow sleep and more frequent wakeups — meaning one is more likely to remember their dreams.

 “Alcohol also similarly affects the body’s temperature; causing your body’s temperature to dip slightly, then rise, alcohol-spurned irregularities can contribute to nightmares the same way fevers do,” Medical Daily says.

-Your dreams may also be affected when you give up drinking.
-If you are going through alcohol withdrawal — defined by MedLine Plus as “symptoms that may occur when a person who has been drinking too much alcohol on a regular basis suddenly stops drinking alcohol” — you can experience nightmares or vivid dreams.
+Dreams may also be affected when someone gives up drinking.
+If someone are going through alcohol withdrawal — defined by MedLine Plus as “symptoms that may occur when a person who has been drinking too much alcohol on a regular basis suddenly stops drinking alcohol” — they can experience nightmares or vivid dreams.
 Withdrawal symptoms typically last for a few days but can stretch on for weeks in some cases.

 Hangovers may interfere with sleep, too.

-Drinking at nighttime isn’t the only thing that can affect your sleep when it comes to alcohol.
-If you experience a hangover, that can also affect how tired you feel and potentially interfere with your sleep schedule and energy levels.
+Drinking at nighttime isn’t the only thing that can affect one’s sleep when it comes to alcohol.
+If someone experiences a hangover, that can also affect how tired they feel and potentially interfere with their sleep schedule and energy levels.